-Full-time, regular Administrative/Classified employees (full time 12-month employees) are eligible for vacation pay.
-Employees that work part time and/or full time only during the academic year, do not earn vacation pay/time.
+Full-time, salaried, exempt, 12-month CMO employees are eligible for vacation pay.
+School site and regional employees do not earn/accrue vacation pay/time as vacation is built into their annual work calendar.
+Full-time, salaried, exempt, 12-month school site and regional employees will work 222 of a possible 234 workdays for the 2025-26 TEACH work calendar.
 Vacation is a time for you to rest, relax and pursue special interest.
 Vacation begins to accrue from date of hire and is only available for use after earning vacation time.
 TEACH recognizes employees by providing increased vacation time based on the number of years of continuous services in vacation eligible position.
 Please see the table below for annual accrual rates: